JedimEmO/dmat/tutorial/farmers_market.md

 Observe that `products.update(new_products);` is using the `Updateable` trait to sparsely update the MutableVec of products.
 The future performing the loop will have to be executed somehow; in the example app it is simply spawned using `wasm_bindgen_futures::spawn_local`

+We also leak the `ProductService` struct.
+This gives us a `&'static` lifetime reference to the service, which makes sure it will live as long as the application.
+This makes it a bit easier to pass around the service to the different parts of the application, but you could also use a `Rc` or `Arc` if you prefer.

 Finally, we can create our table: